qianqianshao/Drop-seq_ST/README.md

-This lists scripts used to analyze the Drop-seq data of adult mouse seminiferous tubule and generate figures for my upcoming paper.
+Here lists scripts used to analyze the Drop-seq data of adult mouse seminiferous tubule and generate figures for my upcoming paper titled "A comprehensive roadmap of murine spermatogenesis defined by single-cell RNA-seq".